Believing God

 ~ 1John 2:15-16

-The purpose of temptation is to simply swap out the love of God with love for the world.
+The purpose of temptation is to simply swap out the love of God (the greatest command) with love for the world.
 All that is in the world is summed up in the following three things:

 3. The boastful pride of this life